reportportal/docs/src/md/src/GettingStarted/CreationOfProjectAndAddingUsers.md

 ```
 Submit the form.

-Confirmation message in status bar should appear.
+A confirmation message in the status bar should appear.

-The notification email letter is sent to email address of new user.
+The notification email letter is sent to the email address of new user.

  > **Note**
-  when user is created s/he gets own space, named as "personal project".
+  When a user is created, s/he gets their own space, named as "personal project".

-To know more options of adding users, go to Project Configuration>Management of users
+If you wish to know more about adding user options, go to Project Configuration > Management of users